ua-datalab/Geospatial_Workshops/README.md

 The series is **FREE** and open to all University of Arizona personnel and is tailored for graduate students, postdocs, and early career faculty looking to expand their geospatial skills.

+We welcome students and professionals from any field of study across the university.
+A variety of skill levels are also welcome, though each lesson will assume the audience has limited experience on the topic.
+Basic knowledge of scripting languages (python/R) and some prior geospatial experience will be helpful.
+Some of the lessons will include gentle live coding, but the focus will be on the big picture of what the code is doing.
+Jupyter notebooks with pre-written python code will be provided for several of the lessons.

 <br/>
 <br/>